pranavrd/erdos-uncreatives/README.md

 ## Key Preformance Indicators
 Key performance indicators are used in business to judge performance and progress toward specific, measurable goals.
 In our context, a KPI is a measure of the success of our project.

-Our KPI will be the ability for influencers to post using our suggestions based on hypothesis testing to improve views and engagements
+Our KPI will be the ability for influencers to post using our suggestions based on hypothesis testing to improve views and engagement.

 ## Takeaways
 - Strategic use of keyword, hashtags, and posting time can significantly influence viewers engagement with post.